env0/terratag/README.md

 ## What?

-Terratag is a CLI tool allowing for tags or labels to be applied across an entire set of Terraform files.
+Terratag is a CLI tool allowing for tags or labels to be applied across an entire set of OpenTofu/Terraform files.
 Terratag will apply tags or labels to any AWS, GCP and Azure resources.

 ### Terratag in action